thatbeautifuldream/developer-documentation/README.md

 # 100xdocs

-This website is related to the [100xdevs Cohort](https://100xdevs.com/), which is split up into week wise sessions.
+This website consists of docs related to the [100xdevs Cohort](https://100xdevs.com/), which is split up into week wise sessions.

 - Week 0: Warming Up